Rule of Saint Augustine: Monastic life of Saint Augustine

 In 388, Augustine returned from Milan to his home in Thagaste.
 He then sold his patrimony and gave the money to the poor.
 The only thing he kept was the estate, which he converted into a monastic foundation for himself and a group of friends with whom he shared a life of prayer.
 Later as bishop he invited his priests to share a community life with him.

 Augustine followed the monastic or religious life as it was known to his contemporaries, drafting rules for the monks and nuns of Roman Africa.
 Like St. Basil, Augustine's view diverged from that of the earlier eremitical approach of strict physical austerities.
 In The Ways of the Catholic Church, Augustine observed contemporary criticisms of the methods of the Eastern hermits in the Egyptian desert.
 It was said that their extreme isolation and excessive asceticism "were no longer productive" for the church or society.
 In response to this, "Augustine promoted poverty of spirit and continence of the heart while living in the milieu of a town such as Hippo."

 In Hippo, the members of his monastic house lived in community while yet keeping to their pastoral obligations.
 For Augustine, 'the love of neighbour was simply another expression of the love of God."
 He saw the call to service in the church a necessitas (necessity) to be heeded, even if it compromised a personal desire for contemplation and study.
 One of the elements of communal living was simplicity of lifestyle.
 Regarding the use of property or possessions, Augustine did not make a virtue of poverty, but of sharing.
 Augustine wrote frequently on prayer, but prescribed no specific method, system, or posture; although he highly endorsed the psalms.

-Several of his friends and disciples elevated to the episcopacy imitated his example, among them Alypius at Tagaste, Possidius at Calama, Profuturus and Fortunatus at Cirta, Evodius at Uzalis, and Boniface at Carthage.
+Several of his friends and disciples elevated to the episcopacy imitated his example, among them Alypius at Tagaste, Possidius at Calama, Profuturus and Fortunatus at Constantine, Evodius at Uzalis, and Boniface at Carthage.